Signal Over the City

 Signal Over the City (Signali nad gradom) is a 1960 Yugoslav film directed by Žika Mitrović.
 It is based on a screenplay by Slavko Goldstein.

 Plot

 In Karlovac in 1941, Tomo, a member of the Partisan headquarters, and Pero, a resistance member, are captured by the Ustashe.
 A group of Partisans, led by commander Ranko, enters the town with the objective to rescue Tomo and Pero before they succumb to torture and give away information.
-On they way out of the town, they are tracked down by Ustasha major Lukarić.
+On their way out of the town, they are tracked down by Ustasha major Lukarić.
 Finding themselves entrapped, the Partisans decide to attempt a risky breakthrough over a bridge...